 The American persimmons, Diospyros virginiana, were also ripening in late October.
 The fruits melted in our mouths like pudding.
 And there were even a few hardy kiwi fruits, Actinidia arguta, left.
 As all of the leaves around us finally let go of their clinging, it became much easier to spot the kiwis hanging on the vines and they served as a perfect mid-morning snack on the walk up to the house from the garden.

 Wildside Cottage and Gardens is an off-grid homestead in Conway – the home of Sue Bridge, a rural New Englander, world traveler, and small-scale rice grower.
-She purchased the land in 2007, and since then has created her experimental, permaculture-focused homestead in order to demonstrate possibilities for food sovereignty in rural New England, in an age of unreliable fossil fuels and unpredictable climate shifts.
-Regenerative Design Group (RDG) has been instrumental in Wildside’s design process since 2008, and also works in collaboration with the Conway School of Landscape Design (CSLD) nearby.
-Students and faculty at CSLD use Wildside as a learning laboratory throughout the year.
+She purchased the land in 2007, and since then has created her experimental, permaculture-focused homestead in order to demonstrate possibilities for food sovereignty in rural New England.
+Regenerative Design Group (RDG) has been instrumental in Wildside’s design process since 2008.

 Sue’s heart and soul are visible in every tree nook and flower blossom at Wildside, and in every poison-ivy she masterfully pulled from the ground.
 The wildness is contained within neat borders, the edges brimming with bounty and diversity.
 The property is divided into different sections: the forest garden, fruit orchard, nut grove, terrace gardens, and production garden, each serving a distinct niche in the broader picture of the homestead.